Bret Baier: Personal life

 Baier, who served as an altar boy in his youth, is a practicing Roman Catholic and attends Holy Trinity Catholic Church in Georgetown.

 Baier and his wife Amy have two sons, Daniel and Paul.
 Paul was born with cardiac problems and before the child's open-heart surgery in 2008, President George W. Bush invited Baier and his wife and son to the Oval Office for a visit and had the White House physician update him on Paul's progress.
 In 2009, Baier was named a "Significant Sig" by the Sigma Chi Fraternity.

+In 2024, Paul underwent a fifth open-heart surgery after doctors discovered a life-threatening aneurysm.
+The operation, performed at Children's National Hospital in Washington, D.C., was successful, and by 2025 Baier reported that Paul was recovering well, making college plans, and resuming normal activities such as playing golf on his high school team.

+Baier has played golf with Donald Trump and has been Trump's guest at his Mar-a-Lago resort.